josh-hensley/readme-generator-challenge/README.md

 ## <a name="Installation"></a>Installation

 This file requires [Node.js](https://nodejs.org/en/download/prebuilt-installer) and [inquirer](https://www.npmjs.com/package/inquirer) to run.
 To install, download the project as a zip and extract to a folder of your choosing.
+Then using a CLI, navigate to the folder you extracted to and run ```npm install inquirer```.

 ## <a name="Usage"></a>Usage